New Central Cross-Island Highway: Plan overview

-To comply with Yushan National Park, the red route shows a proposed rerouting of the Yuli-Yushan Line’s 2K–78K section, avoiding Batongguan and passing through Nanyu Mountain Pass.
+To comply with Yushan National Park, the red route shows a proposed rerouting of the Yuli-Yushan Line's 2K–78K section, avoiding Batongguan and passing through Nanyu Mountain Pass.

 The original route started at the three-line junction, passing Tatajia Saddle and Shalixi Stream, navigating terrain to reach the highway's highest point at Batongguan (2,800 meters).
 It then turned southeast along Laonong River, with a planned tunnel near Dafenjian Mountain to cross the Central Mountain Range, marking the Nantou-Hualien boundary.
 After crossing, the route followed Lakulaku River, with planned tunnels and bridges to navigate terrain challenges, partly along the Batongguan Historic Trail, ending at Yuli with Taiwan Route 9.

-Due to ecological concerns and Yushan National Park’s establishment, the route was revised to avoid high-altitude areas.
+Due to ecological concerns and Yushan National Park's establishment, the route was revised to avoid high-altitude areas.
 The Taiwan Provincial Highway Bureau rerouted from Dafen to Tatajia Saddle, upgrading the Nanzixi River forest road from Nanyu Mountain Pass to Tatajia Saddle and building a new section from Nanyu Mountain Pass to Dafen via Andongkun Mountain, crossing Laonong River.
 The National Land Management Agency suggested extending along Nanzixi River to the Southern Cross-Island Highway, but the Highway Bureau deemed it too circuitous.
 An environmental impact assessment led the Executive Yuan to halt the project, stopping construction at 14.6 km.

 Geography

 Before abandonment, the Yuli-Yushan Line was planned to cross the Dongpu Mountain Block to Tatajia Saddle.
-It followed Lakulaku Stream eastward to Zhuole, where Qingshui River joins, forming an alluvial fan (165-meter apex, 6,000-meter radius, 17 km²) due to downstream sediment.
+It followed Lakulaku Stream eastward to Zhuole, where Qingshui River joins, forming an alluvial fan (165-meter apex, 6,000-meter radius, 17 km^{2}) due to downstream sediment.
 The route ascends a steep-sided valley.
-Geologically, it followed the Batongguan Historic Trail through the Dananao Schist, divided into the Tailuge Formation and Yuli Formation, comparable to the Central Cross-Island Highway’s Tianxiang Formation, Changchun Formation, and Jiuju Marble.
-The route also crosses the Bilu Mountain Formation’s slate belt between the Dananao Schist and alluvial layers.
-Yuli, at the Huadong Valley’s center near the Central Mountain Range’s base, is crossed by the Yuli Fault and lies at the confluence of Lakulaku, Xiuguluan, and Zhuoxi Streams, with alluvial deposits from Lakulaku and Qingshui Streams.
+Geologically, it followed the Batongguan Historic Trail through the Dananao Schist, divided into the Tailuge Formation and Yuli Formation, comparable to the Central Cross-Island Highway's Tianxiang Formation, Changchun Formation, and Jiuju Marble.
+The route also crosses the Bilu Mountain Formation's slate belt between the Dananao Schist and alluvial layers.
+Yuli, at the Huadong Valley's center near the Central Mountain Range's base, is crossed by the Yuli Fault and lies at the confluence of Lakulaku, Xiuguluan, and Zhuoxi Streams, with alluvial deposits from Lakulaku and Qingshui Streams.